• Skip to primary navigation

 Connect the Power Source:

-• Connect the positive and negative terminals of the power source e.g. 9V battery to the PCB as the schematic.
+• After that, connect the positive and negative terminals of the power source e.g. 9V battery to the PCB as the diagram.

 Test the Circuit: